dmaccarthy/js-tts/README.md

 # js-tts

-This is a text-to-speech program that runs in a web browser using its built-in speechSynthesis.
+This is a simple text-to-speech program that runs in a web browser using its built-in speechSynthesis.
 To get started, [open](https://dmaccarthy.github.io/js-tts/) the webpage.

-## Script [`text` File]
+## Speaking Script

-To load a script, click the *Browse* button to choose a plain text file, and then click *Open* to load the file.
+To load a speaking script, click the *Browse* or *Choose File* button to choose a plain `text` file, and then click *Open* to load the file.

 * Each line in the file will be spoken as a single utterance.
 * Use a double hash sign to identify comments.
 Text following `##` on any line will be ignored.